Moving to France

 If you are thinking about moving to France, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Well, because it's a state home our rent is very cheap.
 Still you can't compare to all of America.
 Normally rent here is much cheaper than New York City.
 But it's still much higher than, say, in Tucson, Arizona where I also lived.
 I know before, apartments in Paris could run from 125 - 150 FF per square meter.
-You do the math for Euros," remarked one expat who made the move to Paris.
+You do the math for Euros," commented one expat who made the move to Paris.

 Should I buy or rent a home in France?